 Also known as the Mazama pocket gopher, this small animal is about the same length as a dollar bill.
 They have pouches on their bodies, which they use to transport food and nesting materials.

 The gophers are only found in one state in the United States, which is in Washington.
-There are believed to be up to a total of five thousand Roy Prairie Pocket Gophers in the state of Washington, but this could be as low as two thousand.
-If this is correct, and the number of gophers keeps declining, this could have severe effects on the prairies they inhabit.
+There are believed to be up to five thousand Roy Prairie Pocket Gophers in Washington, but this could be as low as two thousand.
+If this is correct, and the number of gophers keeps declining, this could severely affect the prairies they inhabit.

-The sperm whale has the largest brain of any creature not only in North America but in the whole of the world.
-They are also the loudest creature on Earth, with their clicks that they use to communicate measuring at 230db.
+The sperm whale has the largest brain of any creature, not only in North America but also in the world.
+They are also the loudest creature on Earth, with their clicks to communicate, measuring at 230db.
 This is louder than a space shuttle launch exhaust, an earthquake on the Richter scale of 5.0, and only a little quieter than the atomic bombs dropped on Japan.

 The sperm whale gets its name from a substance called spermaceti that whalers once believed was sperm.
 Scientists are still unable to explain the function of spermaceti.

-The sperm whale is the largest toothed whale, measuring up to 20.5 metres (67 feet) and they can weigh up to 57 tonnes.
+The sperm whale is the largest toothed whale, measuring up to 20.5 meters (67 feet), and they can weigh up to 57 tonnes.

 The sperm whale is one of the largest whales in North America.
 If you would like to find out which whales make up the top ten, I have written an article you may find interesting.
 You can find the article here.

 Sierra Nevada Bighorn Sheep

 The Sierra Nevada bighorn sheep look very similar to other bighorn sheep from the desert.
 Both the males and females have horns, with the males being larger.
 The horns coil out from the base at different angles to most other bighorns.